omelancon/javascript-1/README.md

 ```

 # Coding Style
-In this guide we propose a coding style that promotes funtional programming, it's funsamental that this style be opened to personal tastes and closed to divergence ## there should be only one way to solve a problem.
+In this guide we propose a coding style that promotes functional programming, it's fundamental that this style be opened to personal tastes and closed to divergence ## there should be only one way to solve a problem.

 ## Avoid if expressions
 Do not use if expression, they influence imperative programming.